pfalzergbr/tradelog-front/README.md

 - Using [React Router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) for routing, lazy loading most of the components on the route level for a faster first render.
 Route transitions are handled by [Framer Motion](https://github.com/framer/motion).
 - Forms are handled by [React-hook-form](https://github.com/react-hook-form/react-hook-form), validated by [yup](https://github.com/jquense/yup).
 I further extracted reusable form control elements(inputs, labels, error messages) for more code reuse and simplifications of components, and integrated with these libraries.
 Some minor inputs are handled with simple two-way data binding, and react useState hook.
 - Data fetching is handled with [Axios](https://github.com/axios/axios)
+- Toasties are using [React-Toastify](https://github.com/fkhadra/react-toastify).
+Modals are built with [React-Modal](https://github.com/reactjs/react-modal), controlled centrally by a custom modal controller and Redux.
+- Account Details page includes a custom build accordion menu for strategies and statistics, connected as an automatic filter to a trades table.
+The table is paginated, built from scratch.
+Although I am sure there are libraries for that, I wanted to build these myself to practice.
 - Styled with SCSS, layout is a combination of CSS Grid and Flexbox.
 More complex responsiveness issues with mobile screens are solved by [react-responsive](https://github.com/contra/react-responsive), to conditionally render appropriate components, based on the viewport.

 ### State Management